-Minecraft link to net's biggest botnet - BBC News
+Minecraft link to net's biggest botnet

 His claims are backed up by a security expert who provided net security for Minecraft servers.

-Robert Coelho, vice president of security firm ProxyPipe, told the BBC that his suspicions about who was behind the Mirai code have been passed to the FBI who are "actively investigating" the claims.
+Robert Coelho, vice president of security firm ProxyPipe, told the BBC that his suspicions about who was behind the Mirai code have been passed to the FBI, which is "actively investigating" the claims.

 The botnet Mirai was made up of more than 500,000 web-connected devices such as webcams and routers.

-The attacks it launched - so-called denial-of-service (DDoS) which hit web pages with so much data that they fall over - were the biggest the net had ever experienced.
+The attacks it launched - so-called denial-of-service (DDoS) attacks that hit web pages with so much data that they fall over - were the biggest the net had ever experienced.

 Victims that were knocked offline included Twitter, Spotify and Reddit.